Embracing Self Care Week

 Clare Parker, Executive Director of Quality & Nursing from CPFT said:

 “We want people to feel good about themselves, taking care of their physical and mental wellbeing as a lifelong habit to improve personal resilience.
 There is lots of advice and information available, making simple and positive changes to our lifestyles with exercise, diet and sleep can bring about benefits”.

-Your local pharmacy and NHS Choices can help you to gain a greater understanding of how you can prevent long-term conditions.
+Your local pharmacy and the NHS website can help you to gain a greater understanding of how you can prevent long-term conditions.
 They can provide advice for type 2 diabetes, heart disease, Chronic Pulmonary Obstructive Disease and many other conditions.

 Anyone eligible for a flu jab should make an appointment to get this done.
 This can protect you and your family against the serious effects of flu and associated complications.”

 Here are some more simple steps to Self Care for Life and help to prevent avoidable conditions:

 - Eat well, live well.
 It is important that we get the nutrients we need and avoid excessive amounts of salt, fat and sugar to improve our diet.
 Information is available from the NHS website or ask your pharmacist for advice on managing your weight.

 - Move more!
 You don’t need to go expensive gyms, just walk the dog, play football with the kids, leave the car at home, ignore the bus, take the stairs, turn up the music and dance!!

 - Stop smoking - Is one of the biggest benefits to health.
 Ask your local pharmacist about stop smoking services.